KevGreenwood/OpenFuryKMS/docs/README.md

 # OpenFuryKMS
-OpenFuryKMS is an intuitive front-end that facilitates Windows and Office activation using SLMGR and OSPP commands via PowerShell.
+OpenFuryKMS **(formerly known as FuryKMS)** is an intuitive front-end that facilitates Windows and Office activation using SLMGR and OSPP commands via PowerShell.
 It aims to provide a secure and transparent alternative to users looking to activate their Microsoft products without risk of malware or intrusions.

 ## Features
 - Support for 32-bit and 64-bit systems.